RyoTune/tlumach-net/docs/articles/files-formats.md

 If you use [Generator](generator.md), you don't need to do anything as the generator puts initialization to the generated code _for formats that it detects from the configuration file and referenced files_.
 If you stick to one or two formats for your configuration file and translation files, you are fine.
 If you expect files in other formats to be present on the disk, from where your application and the translation manager will pick them, read below.

-If you initialize and use <xref:Tlumach.TranslationManager> directly, you also need instructions below.
+If you initialize and use <xref:Tlumach.TranslationManager> directly or via [Dependency Injection](di.md), you also need instructions below.

 Parsers are not initialized by default.
 To initialize the required parser classes, call the Use() static method of the corresponding parser class, namely: